 What should I do if my cat ate sweet potatoes with added ingredients?

 If your cat managed to sneak a bite cooked in one of those delicious casseroles, it is not necessarily an immediate cause for alarm.
 While one or two bites may cause only mild symptoms, it is not enough to cause severe issues.
 However, owners should observe their pets for signs of discomfort or illness.
-If your cat seems to be having trouble, it is a good idea to contact the vet for advice.
-This may not be an emergency situation where a cat needs immediate medical care, but seeking medical advice is always a good idea.
+This may not be an emergency situation where a cat needs immediate medical care, but seeking medical advice is always good.
 Observe your cat, call the vet, and offer your cat plenty of fresh water, food, and high-quality kibble instead of human dishes.

 What other foods help a cat with fiber?

-Along with pumpkin, some other high-fiber foods can be given to cats who need a boost.
-These include peas, broccoli, carrots, apples, lettuce, and spinach.
+Along with pumpkin, some other high-fiber foods include peas, broccoli, carrots, apples, lettuce, and spinach.
 Owners can also look for a high-fiber cat food formula.

 How much sweet potato can I give my cat?

-Felines should only be fed one or two teaspoons of this.
-This should be given in extreme moderation and not something that happens daily or even weekly.
+Felines should only be fed one or two teaspoons of this every so often.
 If your veterinarian has instructed you to feed your cat root vegetables for digestive support, make sure to follow their directions exactly.
 Even foods considered healthy can harm cats if consumed in large amounts.
-A large amount for a cat is much different than what is regarded as a large amount for a human.
 Even just a bite that is a bit too big can trigger issues.

 Are cat foods with sweet potatoes safe?

 Cat foods with sweet potato as an ingredient are usually safe for cats.
 Never switch a cat to a plant-based diet.
-There is no possible way they can get enough protein to survive, and plant-based protein does not support them the same way animal-based protein does.
+There is no possible way they can get enough protein to survive, and plant-based protein does not support them like animal-based protein.
 Always look for cat foods that list high-quality animal proteins as the first ingredient.
 Cat foods made with these root vegetables will not contain a harmful amount.

 Sweet potatoes are a food that humans love, but they are not always safe for cats.
 While there are some circumstances where a cat can eat these root vegetables safely, they can also cause some gastrointestinal issues.
 Raw ones are tough to digest and cause stomach upset, pain, and diarrhea.
-Cats should only ever be fed this food cooked without any other added ingredients, spices, sweeteners, or seasonings.
+Cats should only eat this food fully cooked without any other ingredients, spices, sweeteners, or seasonings.
 Never feed a cat this food out of a can.
-Only ever feed them plain root vegetables that are prepared specially for them.